 Microfinance: "a term used to describe financial services, such as loans, savings, insurance and fund transfers to entrepreneurs, small businesses and individuals who lack access to traditional banking services."
 (Kiva)

-As a social venture, up to 50% of Alkimee’s profit** supports necessity causes through our Giving Fund.
-Recipients of Alkimee’s Giving Fund are nonprofits and social ventures that help individuals gain access to necessities such as housing, food, healthcare, education, employment, financial services, clothing, technology, and transportation.
-We provide funding through charitable donations, venture philanthropy grants, microloans, and impact investment capital to scale the operations of grantees, borrowers, and portfolio companies.
-Microloans are provided to borrowers through our support of Kiva and Opportunity Fund and repayments are also returned to the fund.
-Likewise, all returns made on impact investments are invested directly back into the fund.
+As a social venture, up to 50% of Alkimee’s profit** supports necessity and sustainability causes through our Giving Fund.
+Recipients of Alkimee’s Giving Fund are organizations that provide access to necessities such as financial services, housing, food, healthcare, education, employment, clothing, technology, and transportation.
+We provide funding through impact investments, charitable donations, and microloans.
+We also make direct impact investments in underrepresented entrepreneurs in need of access to financial services.
+Loan repayments and returns made on impact investments are invested directly back into the Giving Fund.

-Our goal is to transform Alkimee into a luxury brand that can match the longevity of the companies in the jewelry industry that have existed for hundreds* of years, but with a social venture model that embeds guaranteed funding for necessities into its core mission and legacy.
+Our goal is to transform Alkimee into a luxury brand that can match the longevity of the companies in the luxury goods industry that have existed for hundreds* of years, but with a social venture model that embeds guaranteed funding for necessities into its core mission and legacy.
 Tax dollars alone – whose allocation is subject to the whims of political parties – cannot provide a stable and guaranteed source of funding for necessities that should be human rights.
-Philanthropy and impact investments are essential to funding scalable solutions to social and environmental problems, and to achieving the UN Sustainable Development Goals.
-As a privately owned luxury brand and social venture, Alkimee has the potential to provide a source of funding for necessities that is as sustainable as the products we sell and as effective as the nonprofits and social ventures that we support.
-Our social mission is predicated on our founder's belief belief, proven by her own life experiences, that “rags to riches” stories can become the norm instead of a novelty if people are provided with the resources required to fulfill their basic survival needs, achieve financial security, and transform their dreams into a reality.
+Strategic philanthropy and impact investments are essential to funding scalable solutions to social and environmental problems, and to achieving the UN Sustainable Development Goals.
+As a privately owned luxury brand and social venture, Alkimee has the potential to provide a source of funding for necessities that is as sustainable as the products we offer and as effective and scalable as the organizations that we support.

 **We commit a minimum of 25% of our profit to funding necessity causes and sustainability initiatives through our Giving Fund.
 When possible, impact will be measured on a direct dollar-to-impact basis.